Samsung/tizen-docs/docs/application/vstools-mac/overview.md

    > **Note**
    >
-   > If the Tizen Studio is already installed in your computer, simply [set the Tizen baseline SDK path](#set-tizen-baseline-sdk) to the existing SDK instead of reinstalling it.
+   > If Tizen Studio is already installed in your computer, simply [set the Tizen baseline SDK path](#set-tizen-baseline-sdk) to the existing SDK instead of reinstalling it.

    ![Select new installation](media/howtoinstall-installwizard1.png)